Wabinab/Xenoblade-Chronicles-3-The-Book/src/13_fighting_ethel.md

 "Yeah!"

-They sliced at the Flame Clock, letting out sparks but nonetheless deflected without even leaving a dent.
-He was shocked as he looked back at it, "Huh?!
+Swords against Flame Clock, didn't even create a dent.
+As the sword got deflected, Noah can't believed his eyes, "Huh?!
 What the?!
 Did that not do it?!"

 Mio: "How is it so strong?"

 "Then... we'll try!"
-Lanz's ouroboros and Eunie's ouroboros launched past them while they floated as slow as feather back to the ground, punching on the Flame Clock, to no avail.
+Lanz's and Eunie's Ouroboros, side by side, smashed at it full force, no change in shape.
+They slowly floated back on to the ground, like feathers.

 Lanz: "No use...
 Bloody embers..."
-They too slowly floated down.

-K finally had time to stood up, laughing at them as he danced{{footnote: God knows how he had been beaten so badly and still didn't forgot the dance.}} and explaining to them, "Haaaaaahahahahaha!
+K on his feet, danced{{footnote: God knows how he had been beaten so badly and still didn't forgot the dance.}}, embraced the ground, "Haaaaaaa....
+Haaaa..
+Haaa...!
 Oh, the futility!
 The Flame Clock... is life itself.
-One might say, a coalescence of the will to live."
-They dropped on the floor facing him.
-Eunie's ouroboros, her wings extended out as she flew up to the Flame Clock just now, now tucked her wings back.
-"I very much doubt it's going to break _THAT_ easily now, is it?"
+One might say, a coalescence of the will to live.
+I very much doubt it's going to break _THAT_ easily now, is it?"

+As they dropped to the ground, Eunie's Ouroboros tucked her butterfly wings back.

-Noah{{footnote: Or was it Lanz, translator can't recognize the exact tone, though the Ouroboros in the picture looked like Noah's to one's eyes.}}, in a low tone: "Sparks...
+Noah{{footnote: Or was it Lanz, translator can't recognize the exact tone, though the Ouroboros in the picture looked like Noah's to one's eyes.}}, disappointed: "Sparks...
 We almost had it, too..."

 "Hah.
 A fool's errand indeed."
-The flame clock continued to heal his wounds.
-"But you now, I appreciate what you've done.
-For bringing your lovely selves... _SO.
+Purple mist{{footnote: Moebius's energy.}} evaporated around him.
+The Flame Clock sent beams of green to heal his wounds, as he joyfully continued, "But you now, I appreciate what you've done.
+For bringing your lovely selves... **_SO.
 CLOSE.
-UP_.
-Because now I can look upon you in all your radiance."
-He pointed at his eyes.
-"Wahahahah" Then, he rose into the air, gathering the electrical beam barrage again.
+UP_**.
+Because now I can look upon you..." with his index finger pointed on his right iris, "_in all. your. radiance._"

+"Wahahahah" Arms embracing the air, he regained control of the beam barrage.

 "M-meeeeeh..."
-Suddenly, Manana sounded from the side, with very short rocks surrounded them.
+Suddenly, Manana sounded from the side, with very short stones encircled them.
 "Lightning... s-so frightening!"

-Riku tried to calm her down as she cried, "I-it all be OK...
+Riku tried patting on her, "I-it all be OK...
 Noah and friends will set things right!"
-Riku looked at them with confidence, as if his eyes told them, it's time.

-Noah, looking at Riku and Manana, got reminded by Riku's speech from long time ago:
+Riku turned to meet his eyes with Noah, to remind him what he had bestowed with him.

-> Even armor of Ferronis get sliced to itsy bits!
+> _Even armor of Ferronis get sliced to itsy bits!_

 That's the last piece of the puzzle he needed.
-"If it can really take a Ferronis clean out..."
-Noah's ouroboros looked at his Ouroboros's blade as he thought. "then maybe...!"
+Looking at the Ouroboros's blade, "If it can really take a Ferronis clean out... then maybe...!"
+Let's enjoy two second of silence.

-His back facing the Ferronis's left leg, he called out, "Mio!
+"Mio!
 Try again!
 Cancel the Interlink after we jump!"

-Mio didn't reject immediately, "What's the plan?"
+"What's the plan?"

-He told her, "Looks like the time's come!"
+"Looks like the time's come!"

-She didn't recall, "What are you talking about...?"
-As if realized something, "Fine then.
+"What are you talking about...?"
+Her eyes widened, only to realize the story from earlier, "Fine then.
 Ready when you are!"

-They jumped back up at the Flame Clock as Lanz sounded from behind, "Noah!
+They jumped back up at the Flame Clock with Lanz surprised, "Noah!
 What are you-"

-As they jumped, they kicked K onto the ground, using him as a stepping stone to get themselves higher up.
-The purple energy ball were just below them, slightly to the side.
-Then, they cancelled the Interlink.

-K was falling, shocked, "Y-your Interlink...
-But why?"
+They arrived in front of K, kicked him towards the ground and used him as a stepping stone to get higher up, even higher than the energy ball on top of the ferronis.
+Mio and Noah, separated at the top of the crescendo, with K watching as he fell backwards, "Y-your Interlink... _But why?_"

-Noah had both his hands on his sword, the blue light that glows on the ring disappeared as the sheathe on Lucky Seven breaks into pieces.
-These pieces recombined to cover his left arm.
-Mio was flying beside him.
-With the bionic arm, he grabbed on Mio's hand, bringing her close and put his arms by her back, hers on his.
-He raised Lucky Seven high up, and together, they sliced the Flame Clock, carving so deep that "lives" spilled out from its wounds, like blood fountain.
+Noah held the sword scabbard with his left, the handle with his right.
+As the blue circle light on the sword ring faded, he shattered the scabbard withdrewing Lucky Seven; the pieces recombined into a red glove gauntlet, wrapped around his left arm.

+Turning his head to his left, Mio's eyes met his, nodded at him as they flew closer to each other, grabbed each other's hand as they were within reach, then put their hands behind each other's chest, even closer together.
+As their dives came to an end, he raised Lucky Seven up high, gently pierced it into the as-hard-as-tofu Flame Clock, gritting his teeth, "**HUUUUUURRRRRRRAAAAAAHHHHHHH!!!!**"

+Every inch they cut, 'lives' escaped the container, until it was in half, and Noah and Mio, his sword now withdrew from the Ferronis, free falling back to the ground.
+The container lost its purpose, blood spilled like water fountains from its wound.

-K looked at it and gasped, still on his way towards the ground, "Im...impossible!"
-He held out his hands, trying to reach the Flame Clock, and moaned "The Flame Clocks cannot be broken!
-What is this?!
-Who are these people?!"
-Lanz's ouroboros, a small figure, was currently hidden below the expelling 'lives'.
+K, still on his way to the ground "Im...impossible!"
+He held out his hands, trying to reach for the Flame Clock, moaned "The Flame Clocks cannot be broken!
+What is this?! _Who. are. these. people.?!_" He noticed Lanz's ouroboros appeared below the blood fountain, but that's not the point of attention.

-The 'lives' released fell on the ground, though it didn't seem to enter the fallen soldiers yet.
+'Lives' swiftly showered the ground, seemed not to enter the fallen soldiers yet, to the translator.
 K looked at his body, "Waaaa...
 The Flame Clock's power, utterly lost...
 No..."
-The light purple glow on his body now stopped glowing, revealing his dark purple 'skin'.
+The purple glow on his skin diminished, leaving the dark purple flesh.
 "But hooow?!"

-The Ferronis, losing its flame clock, couldn't maintain standing, crashed onto the floor.
+The Ferronis couldn't maintain standing, crashed on one side on the floor.

 In the meantime, Lanz and Mio had landed on top of Lanz's ouroboros.
 Noah had sheathed the Lucky Seven back into its sheathed.
 He asked, "How's Ethel?
 Everyone OK?"